gbaldeck/react-js-jvm-kotlin-multiplatform/README.md

 ## Intro

-This is a multiplatform project developed with the Kotlin 1.3.0-rc-146 Gradle plugin for IntelliJ.
-So will only need minor updates once Kotlin 1.3 is released.
-Many Kotlin developers have been struggling with multiplatform Kotlin used with React and Webpack.
-I created this starter to help with that.
+This is a multiplatform project developed with the Kotlin 1.3.0-rc-146 Gradle plugin for IntelliJ, so it will only need minor updates once Kotlin 1.3 is released.
+I created this starter to help Kotlin developers with multiplatform Kotlin JS/JVM used with React and Webpack.

 It is setup with custom webpack configuration files (webpack.common.js, webpack.dev.js, webpack.prod.js) that I have commented for better understanding of what the config files do.
 I have also commented some of build.gradle.